HugoDELCROIX/SploitableTools/README.md

 - Discover the good practices and put safety at the forefront of your projects.
 - Try to hack your own projects to discover vulnerabilities

-Obviously, it won't be as powerful as some of the most powerful tools on the web, but it will certainly help you learning programming and cybersecurity.
+Obviously, it won't be as powerful as some of the strongest tools on the web, but it will certainly help you learning programming and cybersecurity.

 # Installation